 Legs Up the Wall

 Traditionally called Viparita Karani, Legs Up the Wall is one of my all-time favourite yoga poses.
 It’s great restorative posture that opens the chest and stretches the back of the neck and backs of the legs.
 It also helps release tension in the lower back and increases circulation by flowing blood from your feet back to your heart.
-Your heart won’t have to pump as hard and it’s an excellent way to relax weary legs after a day of exploring and the copious amount of stairways that seem to always be part of my travels.
+Your heart won’t have to pump as hard, and it’s an excellent way to relax weary legs after a day of exploring — and the copious amount of stairs that seem to always be part of my travels.

 What You Need:

 - Wall and floor space (No adequate wall/floor space combo in your digs?
 Use your bed.)